Elliottophellia/ayano/README.md

 # Server Status

-Website Monitoring to check if API server is down or not<br/>
+Website Monitoring to check if BOT server is down or not<br/>
 http://status.rei.my.id/

 # Config